Calvert VP SRI Balanced Portfolio

 Smaller and Mid-Sized Company Risk.
 The stocks of smaller and mid-sized companies are generally subject to greater price fluctuations, limited liquidity, higher transaction costs and higher investment risk than the stocks of larger, more established companies.
 Such companies may have limited product lines, markets or financial resources, may be dependent on a limited management group, and may lack substantial capital reserves or an established performance record.
 There may be generally less publicly available information about such companies than for larger, more established companies.
 Stocks of these companies frequently have lower trading volumes making them more volatile and potentially more difficult to value.

 Liquidity Risk.
 The Fund is exposed to liquidity risk when trading volume, lack of a market maker or trading partner, large position size, market conditions, or legal restrictions impair its ability to sell particular investments or to sell them at advantageous market prices.
-Consequently, the Fund may have to accept a lower price to sell an investment or continue to hold it or keep the position open, sell other investments to raise cash or give up an investment opportunity, any of which could have a negative effect on the Fund's performance.
+Consequently, the Fund may have to accept a lower price to sell an investment or continue to hold it or keep the position open, sell other investments to raise cash or abandon an investment opportunity, any of which could have a negative effect on the Fund's performance.
 These effects may be exacerbated during times of financial or political stress.

 Securities Lending Risk.
 Securities lending involves a possible delay in recovery of the loaned securities or a possible loss of rights in the collateral if the borrower fails financially.
 The Fund could also lose money if the value of the collateral decreases.